Chega (Portugal’s PPC)

 Portugal’s government has been very unstable recently, we have had three elections in the past three years.
 Therefore, we cannot assume that a 4 year election cycle will slow Chega’s rise.
 Considering that we are in a minority government situation at present, we can expect an election any year that is favourable to Chega, as it would be trivial for Chega to provoke a crisis resulting in the dissolution of the government again.

-At the current growth rate of 16 seats per year, Chega will become the largets party in two years (2027), and could win an outright majority in four years (2029).
+At the current growth rate of 16 seats per year, Chega will become the largest party in two years (2027), and could win an outright majority in four years (2029).

 Finally, economic shocks from trade wars, foreign election interference, especially bot nets on social media originating from Hungary and Russia, or the inevitable political scandals that occur regularly in Portugal could accelerate Chega’s trajectory, so they could achieve a majority sooner than I predict.